geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/task_musicgeneration_basics.md

 ## Autoregressive Generation

-For **discrete sequences**, models such as Recurrent Neural Networks (RNNs), Causal Convolutional Networks, and Transformers are typically trained with cross-entropy loss to output a probability distribution over discrete random variables in a deterministic manner.
+For **discrete sequences**, models such as Recurrent Neural Networks (RNNs) {cite}`DBLP:journals/cogsci/Elman90`, Causal Convolutional Networks {cite}`DBLP:conf/ssw/OordDZSVGKSK16`, and Transformers {cite}`DBLP:conf/nips/VaswaniSPUJGKP17` are typically trained with cross-entropy loss to output a probability distribution over discrete random variables in a deterministic manner.
 The stochasticity is then "injected" by sampling from that distribution.

 At each time step $t$, the model outputs a probability distribution $P(y_t \mid y_{<t})$ over the vocabulary $V$, conditioned on the previous tokens $y_{<t}$.
 The cross-entropy loss used during training can be expressed as: